RobertoRoos/sawIntuitiveResearchKitWiki/Examples.md

 ## 3.1.
 Usage

+**For most users, skip this section**.
+We provide default configuration files for the PID parameters that should be perfectly fine.
+Furthermore, we might need to update some of the parameters to reflect future PID implementations so maintaining your own configuration files for the PID would force you to merge new versions manually.

 Use `sawIntuitiveResearchKitQtPID` to test and tune your PID parameters.
 The command line parameters can be found using `sawIntuitiveResearchKitQtPID` without options:
 ```
 sawIntuitiveResearchKitQtPID: